viaside/WebVkShop/README.md

 # 🛍️ WebVkShop 🛍️
- 😶‍🌫️ An example of a store site, with product cards and authorization through VK.
+ 😶‍🌫️ An example of a store site, with authorization through VK.
 ## Fuatures
 - 🔧 Authorize with VK api;
+- 🛒 Add item to cart;
+- 🧮 Get the sum of all items in the cart;
+- 🛍️ change in the quantity of products;